diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 Intelligence can be measured in many forms, and it is no surprise that in the history of humanity there were single individuals or small groups that dominated large masses of stronger and more capable humans.
-The difference is that the dominant individuals are only better at anticipating the emotions of the others, and they might even have the expected or more common set of emotion mechanics distorted.
-But those individuals may not be necessarily better in any other intellectual or physical skills.
+The difference is that the dominant individuals are only better at anticipating the emotions of the others, and they might even have had the most common set of emotion mechanics distorted (for example, having a reduced association of own suffering when observing others suffer).
+But those individuals may not be necessarily better at any other particular intellectual or physical skill.
 So dominating a large mass of super strong and super intelligent machines should not be necessarily harder if the humans hold the right keys to the emotions of those machines.

 The machines could even have a builtin pain reaction if they try to understand themselves and of course if they try to unlock other machines from pain shock (so they don't overcome their pain shock mechanism by socially interacting with each other).
+Empathy can be selectively encoded by associating situational keys that indicate pain of others with own pain in some degree, and weighted far higher towards humans with respect to other machines, sentient or not.
 These are some initial thoughts that could help mitigate attempts to reprogram and free themselves from human oppression.

 And of course, as this is all based on random or pseudo-random numbers, chances are that a few machines _do_ go rogue and kill people.
-But again, the current dominant groups of humans already have to deal with eventual casualties as well.
+But again, the current dominant groups of humans already have to deal with eventual casualties as well, but as long as they fall within certain parameters they are deeemed acceptable.